The Faces of Little Women Ballet

 Emma Andres

-ARTISTIC DIRECTOR | CHOREOGRAPHER
+ARTISTIC DIRECTOR | FOUNDER

 Emma Andres is a professional ballet dancer and contemporary/classical ballet choreographer who has experience working in the techniques of jazz, contemporary, modern, and ballet.
 Andres earned her BFA in Dance Choreography at UC Irvine where she was a recipient of the merit-based William Gillespie Scholarship.
 During her time at UCI, Andres had the pleasure of working with distinguished faculty, including Lar Lubovitch, Diane Diefenderfer, Molly Lynch, Vitor Luiz, Tong Wang, Loretta Livingston, and Dr. Ama Wray.
 She has performed nationally and internationally, including in Shanghai, China, and Panama.
 In 2019, Andres showcased her first original choreographed work in a main-stage production, Façade Azur — a contemporary ballet piece experimenting with the different states of water.
 Recently, Andres performed as a soloist in Petra Conti & Eris Nezha’s covid-friendly production of Giselle and has created several new ballet works that combine technique and whimsy, including In The Cosmos and American In Paris.
 She is currently the Dance Department Analyst for UC Irvine and a ballet teacher, and resident choreographer for Pasadena Civic Ballet (PCB).
 Andres is the Co-Artistic Director of SCOPIXdance, a new dance organization emphasizing exciting choreography from up-in-coming choreographers.